GerHobbelt/LNK-2-Hardlink/README.md

 # LNK-2-Hardlink
-Replace .LNK (softlinkfiles with Hardlinks on NTFS
+Replace .LNK (softlink) files with Hardlinks on NTFS